-When you live in a warmer climate, or when you’re facing a long, hot summer, choosing supportive footwear becomes challenging, even when our so-called fall has arrived.
+When you live in a warmer climate, choosing supportive footwear becomes challenging, even when our so-called fall has arrived.

-It’s one thing for me to tell patients to opt for sneakers when they’re spending the day on their feet.
+It’s one thing for us to tell patients to opt for sneakers when they’re spending the day on their feet.
 But when it’s 95 degrees with 90 percent humidity, wearing socks and closed-shoes is completely unappealing.

 Of course, flip-flops are always appealing.
 Cheap, fairly comfortable and always easy to slip on-and-off, flip flops are always a favorite in Houston and other hot cities.

 The thing is, wearing flip flops is basically the same as going barefoot.
 Yes, flip-flops protect the bottom of your feet from sharp objects and contagious foot fungi, but that’s about all that they do well.
-Which is why I see so many patients with foot pain from sandals.
+And that's why we see so many patients with foot pain from sandals.

 You see, they leave your toes completely unprotected, so you’re vulnerable to injuries from bumping into hard objects or, worse, from anything that drops on your feet or toes.

-They are also completely flat, meaning that flip-flops offer absolutely no arch support.
+Plus, they are completely flat, meaning that flip-flops offer absolutely no arch support.
 Without arch support, many people find themselves experiencing foot and heel pain, even if their feet are otherwise perfectly healthy!

 Also, flip-flops are notoriously thin.
 They offer almost no protection when your foot strikes hard pavement.
 As a result, your feet absorb almost all of the impact, making pain and injury more likely when you’re in thongs or other flip flops.

-Now that you know what I don’t want you to wear when the temperatures heat up, let’s explore some safer options.
+Now that you know what we don’t want you to wear when the temperatures heat up, let’s explore some safer options.